 It is highly recommended to get the content approved in small chunks rather than sending all of it for approval.
 This would save your team’s efforts in rewriting all of it and would further help in designing accordingly.

 Now that all the content is ready, it is the right time to design and develop.
-Craft a design which would help visitors enliven the conversation, irrespective of the technology adopted.
+Craft a design that would help visitors enliven the conversation, irrespective of the technology adopted.
 Bring into consideration your client’s design guidelines and select various design elements like typography, color, and images in accordance with the website’s theme.
 Further, it is highly recommended to place CTAs strategically in order to make sure that the website meets its objectives flawlessly.

 The following are the challenges, which you should utilize as opportunities: